The Best Way to Find Duplicate Images of Different Sizes

 Click Scan on the right to start scanning for duplicate images.

-Under the Similar Image tab, go through each set of duplicates and select the unwanted version(s) for removal.
-To bulk select, highlight the sets (on the left) to which you want to apply a selection rule, click the List button, and choose a desired rule.
+If you want to bulk select, just highlight the sets (on the left) to which you want to apply a selection rule, click the List button, and choose a desired rule.
 For example, choosing the Select Smallest rule will automatically keep the photo with the largest file size in each set and select the rest for removal.

-To delete all selected versions at once, just click Delete in the bottom right corner.
-Confirm the deletion.
+To delete all selected versions at once, just click Delete in the bottom right corner, then confirm the deletion.

 The deleted duplicate photos will go to the Recycle Bin on Windows PC, or Trash on Mac, or wherever the deleted files typically go.